-3.3.
-Where four or more Councillors indicate their intention to attend any seminar or the like which clashes with a Council or Committee meeting, the date of that meeting will be altered by the Mayor to ensure the availability of the maximum number of Councillors possible.
+- 3.2 Adjustments to the Council meeting schedule may be made without a resolution of Council in the following circumstances: - a) Where a scheduled meeting of Council falls on a public holiday, the meeting will be held on the day immediately after the public holiday.
+However, Council may alter the location, time and date of a meeting of Council by resolution at a prior ordinary meeting. - b) Where four (4) or more Councillors indicate their intention to attend any seminar or the like which clashes with a Council or Committee meeting, the date of that meeting will be altered by the Mayor to ensure the availability of the maximum number of Councillors possible.